-Just like I believe in a daily green smoothie, I also believe in a daily ritual of healthy coffee to kick start the day.
+Just like I believe in a daily green smoothie, healthy coffee is also a daily ritual I firmly believe in to kickstart my day.
 Coffee’s not just a caffeine boost, but an opportunity to infuse a variety of health benefits into your daily routine.
 Not all coffee is created equal… and it’s starts with the beans.

 A hot mug of coffee isn’t just any drink for most of us—it’s the launch pad for each day.
 And yet, we often treat our morning coffee like an indulgent treat, rather than an opportunity to start each day with a healthy, life-enhancing habit.

-I also am trying to be more intentional with my entire morning routine.
+Along with my cup of coffee, I’m also trying to be more intentional with my entire morning routine.
 Enjoying a cup of coffee while reading a good book has been a recent experience for me.
 Right now I’m reading Rachel Hollis’ book, Girl Wash Your Face and feel like she’s been inside my head and talking right to me.
 You should read it if you want a good laugh and good “wake up and start living your life” pep talk from a new friend.

 Back to my point: Your morning mug can be so much more flavorful, rewarding, and healthy (if you choose to embrace it!)
-Here’s some tips on how you can do it:
+Here are some tips on how you can do it:

 1. Keep your coffee simple

 I used to say “I like coffee with my half and half,” which was the truth.
 I would pour in the cream to make the coffee less bitter and much creamier.
 Over the years, I’ve transitioned from love for cream to grass-fed butter in my coffee… and the results are where it’s at!
-Removing loads of dairy from my coffee has helped with tummy troubles, acne and bloating.
-And the extra dose of healthy fats keep me satiated, create a creamy coffee and also kick start my digestive system.
-That’s all I need to make a perfect cup of coffee.
+Removing super processed dairy from my coffee has helped with tummy troubles, acne and bloating.
+And the extra dose of healthy fats keep me satiated, creating a creamy coffee that kick starts my digestive system.

-Maybe dairy never has been a thing… maybe it’s sweetener.
-Well, it’s time to remove the sweeteners, which are creating artificially energy at the sake of leaching nutrients from your body.
+Maybe dairy isn’t your thing… maybe it’s sweetener.
+Well, it’s time to remove the sweeteners, which are creating artificial energy at the sake of leaching nutrients from your body.
 It’s a short term win (happy energy) for a long term loss (weight gain, nutrient deficiencies).
 Try adding a dash of cinnamon or ground vanilla bean to naturally sweeten it.

 Or, maybe even try drinking black coffee.
 According to Raj, this is the BEST way to get the most out of a cup of coffee.
 And yes, there is a way to do it without gagging from the bitterness or harsh acidic bite.
 Here’s how: